Did Mueller Cover Up the Role of Saudi Prince "Bandar Bush" in 9/11?

 Graham originally opposed any formal inquiry into government failures before 9/11, saying he did not want to "play the blame game."
 He has since come out as a tireless crusader working alongside 9/11 families who have brought lawsuits aimed at exposing deceptions over a Saudi government role in 9/11, by both the Saudis and their allies in the Bush administration, and beyond.

-In a 2016 interview with Real News Network, when asked if the Bush administration's efforts took place both before and after the attacks on the Twin Towers and the Pentagon, Senator Graham answered:
+And in a shocking assertion in a 2016 interview with Real News Network, which was ignored by the mainstream media, Graham all but accused the Bush administration of helping the Saudis fulfill their alleged role in 9/11 even before the attacks.
+When asked if the Bush administration's efforts took place both before and after the attacks on the Twin Towers and the Pentagon, Senator Graham answered:

 "Yeah, primarily before the event.
 After the event it shifts from being an action which supports the activities of the Saudis to an action that covers up the results of that permission given to the Saudis."